Sylvie-C/ip_tracker_frontendmentor/README.md

 - How to implement a geolocation API with geo.ipify.org
 - How to implement a dynamic map using LeafletJS
+- How to deploy and configure a backend server on Netlify

 I practiced:

-- Frontend-backend communication using a custom Express server
+- Frontend-backend communication using a custom local Express server
 - Asynchronous API handling

 ### Continued development